syncfusion-content/winui-docs/winui/Cartesian-Charts/Bubble.md

 ![Bubble chart type in WinUI Cartesian Chart](Bubble_Images/bubble_chart.png)

-**Show Zero Bubbles**
+## Show zero size bubbles

 The zero size bubble segments can be enabled or disabled by using the [`ShowZeroBubbles`]() property.
-By default, the property value is `True`.
+The defaule of this property is `True`.

-The following code illustrates how to set the value to the property.

 {% tabs %}